Nowadays, homeowners and DIYers have abandoned brush painting in favor of spray painting their projects.

 Should I Sand Between Spray Paint Coats?

-Spray painting surfaces can be a strenuous task, primarily if you don’t know how to apply smooth coats.
-As such, lack of prior experience will likely result in drops, runs, and eventually imperfections.
+Spray painting surfaces can be strenuous, primarily if you don’t know how to apply smooth coats.

 After sanding, apply at least two coats of primer.
 In the process, you will need to sand between each coat for consistent results.